 While most payment service providers on the market today, as well as banks and financial institutions, take a couple of days to ensure settlement of funds into a merchant’s account, with myPOS this is different.
 You get access to your funds as soon as you make a sale.
 This means the instant settlement of funds, better and easier operations, no more liquidity challenges and so much more!

 Types of card readers

-Now that we’ve looked at how a payment is processed and how a credit card machine works, it’s time to look at the different card machine options you have available to you.
-Essentially, the card machine you choose should be specific to your business needs.
-For example, a taxi driver who’s always on the go will benefit from a mobile card machine whereas a retailer might choose a countertop device.
+Now that we’ve looked at how a payment is processed and how a credit card machine works, it’s time to look at the different terminal options you have available to you.
+Essentially, the machine you choose should be specific to your business needs.
+For example, a taxi driver who’s always on the go will benefit from a mobile payment terminal whereas a retailer might choose a countertop device.

 At present, myPOS offers four different types of card readers to help you accept payments.
 These are mobile, virtual, softPOS, countertop, and unattended.

 Mobile card readers